laldu/User-Guide-EuroTeQ-Enrolment-Process/README.md

 ## How to make enrolment decisions on incoming students

+### Making an enrolment decision

+Go to the table labeled as "enrolment_business_decision".
+Each row within that table is a separate enrolment.
+Status is where you will change the enrolment decision to one of the enrolment states.

 ## How to make enrolment decisions on outgoing DTU students

 ### Making an enrolment decision
-1. Go to the table called "associations"
+1. Go to the table labeled "associations"
 2. Each row is an enrolment
 3. Under the "state" column you can see the enrolment status from DTU
 4. Under the "remote-state" column you can see the enrolment status from the host university

 ### Seeing more information

+## Extra Information

+### Enrolment States

+1. not_considered
+2. associated
+3. denied
+4. pending
+5. canceled
+6. queued